ryandeussing/jimhopper/_consequences-of-abuse/guilt.md

 Like shame, guilt is tough to bear.
 Feeling guilty can make it hard to overcome the negative effects of bad childhood experiences.

-> Why feel guilty about things you didn’t understand or couldn’t control?
+> Why might you feel guilty about things you didn’t understand or couldn’t control?

 None of us are perfect.
 We’ve all done things that conflict with our values.
 We’ve all let down or harmed others, including people we respect and love.